cbrown5/impact-eval-app/memory-bank/systemPatterns.md

 1. **Grid Cells**: Array of cell objects containing habitat data, protection status, and selection state
 2. **Selected Cells**: Subset of grid cells that have been selected by the user
 3. **Maximum Selections**: User-configurable limit on the number of survey sites
+4. **Simple Mode**: Boolean flag controlling habitat distribution rules
-4. **Calculation Results**: Impact measures derived from the current selection
+5. **Calculation Results**: Impact measures derived from the current selection

 State transitions are triggered by:
 - Initialization (page load)
 - User selection of grid cells
 - Changes to the maximum number of survey sites
+- Toggling simple mode on/off
 - Calculation requests
 - Reset actions
 - New scenario generation